tock/elf2tab/README.md

 to store new data and multiple read_ids and access_ids used to enforce read/write permissions on existing data.

-An example looks like this
+An example looks like this:

     $ elf2tab  --write_id 12345678 --read_ids 1 2 --access_ids 2 3 ...

 ### Creating the TAB file